Graph-oriented Instruction Tuning of Large Language Models for Generic Graph Mining: Conclusion and Future Work

-In this paper, we introduce \method, an effective and generic approach for graph mining across different tasks and datasets, which can also alleviate the challenges posed by language token limitations.
-Through the innovative design of compact graph descriptions with adaptive input generation, the generation of diverse, task-specific instructions, and the implementation of graph-aware instruction tuning, our \method integrates the strengths of Graph Neural Networks (GNNs) and Large Language Models (LLMs).
-Our comprehensive experimental results demonstrate \method's superior performance against state-of-the-art baselines across graph tasks and datasets, illustrating its ability not only to enhance the precision of graph-oriented downstream tasks but also to preserve the generative capabilities of LLMs, which is further consolidated with our real case study results.
+In this paper, we introduce \method, an effective and generic approach for graph mining, which can enable the accurate understanding abilities of graph data across various tasks and datasets.
+Through the innovative design of compact graph descriptions with adaptive generation procedure, the generation of diverse task-specific Chain-of-Thought (CoT)-based instruction packages, and the implementation of graph-aware instruction tuning, our \method integrates the strengths of Graph Neural Networks (GNNs) and Large Language Models (LLMs) into one single foundation model.
+Our comprehensive experimental results demonstrate \method's superior performance against state-of-the-art baselines in five graph tasks and ten datasets, illustrating its ability not only to improve the precision of graph-related downstream tasks but also to enhance the generation capabilities of LLMs, which is further consolidated with our real case study results.